nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 - the appointment `status` MUST be updated to "cancelled".
 - the appointment `cancellation-reason` extension SHALL be included with the cancellation reason details.

-{% include important.html content="If any content other than the appointment reason is updated the server SHALL reject the amendment and return an error." %}
+{% include important.html content="If any content other than the appointment cancellation reason or appointment status is updated the server SHALL reject the amendment and return an error." %}

 On the wire a JSON serialised request would look something like the following: